St. Petersburg Probate Attorney

 That does not mean that beneficiary designations are a good idea all the time.
-One should discuss this option with their St. Petersburg estate planning attorney to understand whether it is a good plan for them.
+One should discuss this option with their estate planning attorney to understand whether it is a good plan for them.

-If you are going through the probate process, as personal representative, you are legally required to have an attorney present with you during the probate hearing in a Florida court.
+If you are going through the probate process, as personal representative, you are legally required to have an attorney present with you during the probate hearing in court.
 The experienced St. Petersburg probate attorneys at HKH Elder Law are here to help guide you through the process.
 Call now for a consultation!